-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 Test result wait times up to three days

-Victorians who are tested for COVID-19 can expect to wait between two to three days for the results.
+Victorians who are tested for Covid-19 can expect to wait between two to three days for the results.

-Health Minister Jenny Mikakos said that is because of the "huge volume" of testing occurring across the state.
+Health Minister Jenny Mikakos said that was because of the "huge volume" of testing occurring across the state.

 "Our capacity and our pathology labs has increased.
 We have a capacity in Victoria to do about, to process about 25,000 tests per day," she said.